Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: DFN-based Graph Partitioning

-\end{theorem} \begin{proof} By definition every $v \in V_F$ is in a unique part of the partition $P$.
-Also, note that equation~(\ref{eq:dfn_coarse1}) is surjective.
-Therefore all $v \in V_G$ in the pre-image of $v \in V_F$ are in a unique part of the partition $P$. \end{proof} Algorithm \ref{alg:multilevel_DFN} summarizes the method
+is unique.
+By definition, every $v \in V_F$ is in a unique part of the partition $P$ and equation~(\ref{eq:dfn_coarse1}) is surjective.
+Therefore all $v \in V_G$ in the pre-image of $v \in V_F$ are in a unique part of the partition $P$.